57,5°

 In Short,

-It's a hell of a sherry, very intense, voluptuous and deep, which fits Macallan's profile very well.
+It's a hell of a sherry, very intense, voluptuous and deep, which fits Macallan's profile.
 That said, it's still very woody, and the fruit is really very fermented.
 But there's no sulphur or other flaws.
 If it's confirmed that it's a Macallan, then it's a very good deal, because the price is really low.
-But word must have got around, because there isn't much left, so you'll have to be quick.
+So low that I doubt it is actually a Macallan.
+It's up to you to decide, but there isn't much left, so you'll have to be quick.

 Score : 89